breitburg/typetific/readme.md

 ![Screenshot of Type in a white theme](assets/screenshot_white.png)

 Currently, it is under heavy development.
-It uses [Qt for Python](https://wiki.qt.io/Talk:Qt_for_Python) framework and [Python](https://python.org/) programming language to draw the interface and implement human interactions interface.
+It uses [Qt for Python](https://wiki.qt.io/Talk:Qt_for_Python) framework and [Python](https://python.org/) programming language to render graphics and implement human interactions interface.